Cut and sew manufacturing versus blank apparel for clothing brands

 Cut and sew requires more upfront investment and more technical knowledge than printing on blanks.
 Let me be specific about what that means.

 Sample development time.
-With blank apparel, there is no sampling phase — you receive the blank, see if you like it, and move forward.
+With blank apparel, there's no sampling phase (you receive the blank), see if you like it, and move forward.
 With cut and sew, you go through a sampling process before bulk production.
 Expect 2 to 4 weeks for a first sample, then revision rounds if needed.
-This is not wasted time — it is how you arrive at a perfect product — but it is time you need to plan for.
+This is not wasted time.
+It's how you arrive at a perfect product (but it's time you need to plan for).

 Communication with manufacturers.
 Working with an overseas manufacturing partner requires clear communication, the ability to evaluate fabric and construction quality from samples, and relationship management skills.
-It is manageable, but it is more involved than uploading a file to a print-on-demand service.
+It is manageable, but it's more involved than uploading a file to a print-on-demand service.

 Which Approach Is Right for You?
 A Decision Framework